soldatov/helpers/README.md

 var_export(StringHelper::parseJson('  {"a":    123}    ')); // array ('a' => 123,)
 ```

+### StringHelper::oneSpace
+Removes extra spaces from a string.

 ```php
 use Soldatov\Helpers\StringHelper;
 var_export(StringHelper::oneSpace('One    two 3  ')); // 'One two 3'
 ```

+### StringHelper::slicer
+Splits a string by words into substrings that are no more than a certain length.
+Supports UTF-8.

 ```php
 use Soldatov\Helpers\StringHelper;